tribshms/rtdocs/docs/man/References.rst

 Primary GitHub Release References
 ---------------------------

+Rinehart, A.J., Vivoni, E.R., and Brooks, P.D.
+2008.
+Effects of Vegetation, Albedo and Solar Radiation Sheltering on the Distribution of Snow in the Valles Caldera, New Mexico.
+Ecohydrology.
+1(3): 253-270. https://doi.org/10.1002/eco.26

 Vivoni, E.R., Mascaro, G., Mniszewski, S., Fasel, P., Springer, E.P., Ivanov, V.Y., and Bras, R.L.
 2011.
 Real-world Hydrologic Assessment of a Fully-Distributed Hydrological Model in a Parallel Computing Environment.
 Journal of Hydrology.
 409: 483-496. https://doi.org/10.1016/j.jhydrol.2011.08.053